pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 power_table(kb07_sim)
 ```

-We have successfully recreate the powersimulation of an existing dataset from scratch.
+We have successfully recreated the power simulation of an existing dataset from scratch.
 This has the
 advantage, that we now can iterate over different number of subjects and items.

-<br/> <br/>

 # Loop over sample sizes
 When designing a study, you may be interested in trying various numbers ob subjects and items to see how that affects the power of your study.
 To do this you can use a loop to run simulations over a range of values for any parameter.